syukoGit/ZETA/README.md

 ### Runtime config (`config.yaml`)

-`config.yaml` is versioned and located at the repository root.
+`config.yaml` is located at the repository root.
 Its path is resolved at import time from `script/config.py` and is **independent of the working directory**.

 - Changes are hot-reloaded automatically via `watchdog` (no restart required).
 - If the file is invalid, ZETA fails fast with a clear error.